erdi/idea-gradle-plugins/README.md

 # Idea Gradle plugins

-This project contains Gradle plugins that allow to control various aspects of IntelliJ configuration generated using Gradle's built-in idea plugin without requiring any knowledge of IntelliJ's config file structure or having to manipulate XML.
+This project contains a Gradle plugin that allows to control various aspects of IntelliJ configuration generated using Gradle's built-in idea plugin without requiring any knowledge of IntelliJ's config file structure or having to manipulate XML as well as a convention plugin which applies base IntelliJ project configuration.

 ## Idea Base convention plugin